Regional Plan – Communities of Respect and Equality

 - Training on a broad range of topics to support progress on activities identified

 - Support with workplace based programs such as Act@Work

 To access this support, please contact Womens’ Health Grampians on T: 5322 4100 E:Adminb@whg.org.au

 As at October 2018 CoRE Alliance Members list.

 - CoRE Alliance Governance Group

-The work of the CoRE Alliance will be overseen by the Grampians CoRE Alliance Governance Group (CoRE AGG).
-The purpose of the CoRE AGG is to manage the implementation and strategic responsiveness of the CoRE Plan to optimize the outcomes.
+The work of the CoRE Alliance is overseen by the Grampians CoRE Alliance Governance Group (CoRE AGG).
+The purpose of the CoRE AGG is to manage the implementation and strategic responsiveness of the CoRE Plan to optimise the outcomes.

-Membership of the CORE AGG will be drawn from CORE Alliance member organisations and take into account the member organisation’s core business and geographical coverage with the intention of maximizing the different types of organisations, and broad geographical representation.
+Membership of the CORE AGG is drawn from CORE Alliance member organisations and takes into account the member organisation’s core business and geographical coverage with the intention of maximising the different types of organisations, and broad geographical representation.